New Jersey woman charged after the cats she allegedly abandoned began to eat each other

 A New Jersey woman may still face trial and possible jail time after prosecutors say she left her apartment for an extended period and abandoned inside more than two dozen starving cats — whose drive for survival ultimately compelled some of them to eat each other.

-Jill Petruska, of Nutley, said she had been away from her apartment to care for a sick relative and had been stopping by to take care of her cats one day in 2016 when investigators, who were responding to reports of a bad smell, discovered more than 20 felines living in horrific conditions.
+Jill Petruska, of Nutley, said she had been away from her apartment to care for a sick relative and had been stopping by periodically to take care of her cats in 2016 when investigators, who were responding to reports of a bad smell, discovered more than 20 felines living in horrific conditions.

 MINNESOTA WOMAN PLEADS GUILTY AFTER 64 DEAD CATS FOUND ON PROPERTY